qvdm/PasswordThing/docs/index.md

 slot can store a userid and a password up to 30 characters in length.

-The PT can auto-generate a password for each slot, but userids have to be entered through the programming interface.
+The PT can auto-generate a password for each slot, but userids have to be entered through the configuration interface.

 To use the PT, connect it to a USB port, select the appropriate slot using the Next button (see below for button assignments), move your cursor to the